If you're seriously looking for a guided fishing trip on the Columbia River, please continue reading ... you can also call us at 503-501-2424.

 We know that if you come fishing with us you are quickly going to realize that you made a good decision, you're going to come back again, and you're going to tell your friends about us.

 If we didn't know this then we wouldn't go through this much effort; we would just setup a fancy web site, promise the world and not deliver, and not worry about it because we would have an endless stream of customers.
 This doesn't work for us, we don't want to just take customers fishing, we want to take customers that we know are going to become friends.

 Guided Trip Prices

 Fishing guides in the NW are almost all within $15 to $20 of each other on a per person basis.
 These small variations in pricing should be inconsequential compared to your investment of time, effort and hope.
-Our price is in the middle of the pack compared to other guides like us..
+Our rate is in the middle of the pack compared to other guides like us..
 We feel that this is a value considering our top of the line equipment, boats and the inclusion of vacuum packaging (in Astoria) and filleting as part of your trip.
 We spare no expense to make your trip a great success.

 Do you really want to make your choice based upon someone being the cheapest?
 All guides aren't created equal, it's not like buying a pair of shoes where price shopping makes sense.

-We do hope you realize that if someone is the cheapest then there is a reason they have to offer such a low price.
+We do hope you realize that if someone is the cheapest then there's a reason they have to offer such a low price.
 Typically these reasons are:

 - Horrible attitude.

 - The guide doesn't plan on having any expense associated with your trip.
 This means the guide is going to spend an extremely low amount of effort and expense on your trip.
 An example would be, motoring out from the boat launch, dropping anchor, and start recommending that you quit a few hours before the trip is supposed to be over ... because the fishing is bad.